 1. Keep your laptop charged

-Keeping up your laptop’s battery charged in your car up is essential to enjoying the mobility of your laptop.
-Even if you have chosen a laptop with great battery life or you are stuck with a laptop with a poor battery life, there will be times you’ll want to use your car to give it some extra juice.
+Keeping up your laptop’s battery charged in your car is essential to enjoying the mobility of your laptop.
+Even if you have chosen a laptop with great battery life or you are stuck with a laptop with poor battery life, there will be times you’ll want to use your car to give it some extra juice.

 There are no direct sockets for plugging in laptop chargers in cars.
 Fortunately, you can buy power inverters that will enable you to charge your laptop in your car.
 Most of these adapters will use your car’s auxiliary power outlet.
 With the right fixture, you can convert that outlet to a charger for your laptop.